This Day In Music: August 15

 August 15, 1973 ~ Adam David Willard, commonly known as drummer Atom Willard, born in San Diego, California, USA ~ First gained attention as a member of Rocket From The Crypt from 1990 through 2000.
 Also well known as founding member of Angels & Airwaves.
 Has also worked with Melissa Auf Der Maur, the Special Goodness, the Offspring, Social Distortion, Danko Jones, and Against Me

 August 15, 1963 ~ Anthony Hayes, commonly known as rock singer, guitarist, songwriter Stevie Plunder, born in Canberra, Australia ~ Co-founding member of the Plunderers, known for songs such as Strange Affection, I Don't Mind, I Didn't Even See Them All, and Christo.
-Plunder also worked with the Whitlams, appearing on the albums Introducing The Whitlams and Undeniably The Whitlams, until his untimely death at age 32 ~ Hayes passed away in 1996
+Plunder also teamed up with bandmate bassist Andy Lewis in the Whitlams, with whom he recorded the albums Introducing The Whitlams and Undeniably The Whitlams, until his untimely death at age 32 of an apparent suicide ~ Hayes passed away in 1996

 August 15, 1955 ~ Rock, blues guitarist Asim Can Gunduz born ~ Outside of his native Turkey also known as Awesome John.
 Member of Zacharia, which also included Harry Zaverdas and Robert Gottfried.
 Best known for his 1998 Bir Sevgi (A Work Of Love) album, consisting of Turkish language veersion of blues singles ~ Gunduz passed away in 2016